 Incident Two

 Date and Time of Incident

 Brief Details and

 Location

 Date and who reported to?

+·

 Incident/crime or reference

 number

 Action Taken and by Whom?

+,

+Incident Three

-Incident Three Date and Time of Incident
+Date and Time of Incident

 Brief Details and

 Location

+Location

+Data and who reported to?

 Date and who reported to?

 Action Taken and by Whom?

+Action raken and by whom:

-Please describe the current situation
+Please describe the current sit tuation

 How are the incidents affecting you and/or your family?

-Do you think the ASB is happening because of any of the f ollowing (tick all that apply)
+Do you think the ASB is happening I because of any y of the fo ollowing (tick all that apply)

-Ethnicity

-Religion or Faith

-Age

-Sexual orientation

-Being transgender Any other reason please give details
+Ethnicity Religion or Faith Disability Age Sexual orientation Being transgender Any other reason please give of details

-What else would you like to see dor ne to resolve the issue? •
+What else would you like to see don e to resolve th e issue?

-Are you surrently receiving support regarding these insider ata?
-Blacas describe

-Are you currently receiving support regarding these incidents?
+Are you currently receiving support i regarding thes e incident ts?
 Please describe.

+, , , , , , , , , , , , , , , , , , , ,

-Housing Information - what type of n live in?
+Housing Information - what type of p property does the victim n live in?

-Council Tenant Landlord's Name (if
+Council Tenant Landlord's Nappropriate) lame (if

-appropriate) Landlord's Address

-Private Tenant
+Leaseholder Landlord's A ddress

-Owner Occupier
+☐ Private Tenant☐ Owner Occupier

-Housing Association
+Housing Association Other

 Landlord's Contact

 No.

-Contact Officer
+Contact Offic er

 Additional Information

-Please give the names / addresses of others who have witnessed the ASB (if known)

-Please give the names /

-addresses of the

-person/s carrying out the ASB (if known)

-Declaration

-The information you are supplying is being collected in accordance with the Crime & Disorder Act 1998 and will be used for the purposes of investigation and prevention of crime, disorder, and anti-social behaviour.

-Your information will not be used for any other purpose and will not be shared with any other third parties unless required by law or with your consent.

-Your information will be retained for 6 years plus the current year under the Limitation Act 1980.
+addresse have wit give the names / es of others who nessed the ASB (if knowr 1) address give the names / es of the person/s out the ASB (if known) out the Aob (ii Declara 1998 an ng collected in accordand of investigation and pre Your information will not be used for any other purpose and will not be shared with any other third parties unless required by law or with your consent.
+Your information will be retained for 6 years plus the current year under the Limitation Act 1980. - securely and in accordatection Act 2018 (and an K General Data Do you agree to the information sharing statement above? statement above?
+Yes No T Date Signature

-Your data will be processed and held securely and in accordance with the UK General Data Protection Regulation and the Data Protection Act 2018 (and any updates)

-Do you agree to the information sharing statement above?
-Yes No Date Date Signature